sergiodxa/remix-auth/docs/authenticator.md

 authenticator.use(
   new LocalStrategy({ loginURL: "/login" }, async (username, password) => {
-    // the resutl of this call must follow the User type defined above return getUserSomehow(username, password);
+    // the result of this call must follow the User type defined above return getUserSomehow(username, password);
   })
 );